 With the fall festivals under way, the Best Actor race is coming into focus.
 And there’s one actor to beat: “Darkest Hour” (Working Title/Focus Features) star Gary Oldman as a wily, crusty, and fierce Prime Minister Winston Churchill, using his power with words to fight the Nazis.
 It’s a powerfully moving and strangely timely performance at a time when strong leadership is in short supply.
 Oldman will earn his second nomination and could take home the win.

-But a scan of upcoming projects yields a long list of Best Actor candidates.
-They range from such lauded industry heavyweights as Steve Carell, Benedict Cumberbatch, Matt Damon, Michael Fassbender, Gary Oldman, and Joaquin Phoenix, to rising stars looking to get their first Oscar break (Chadwick Boseman, Timothée Chalamet, Jason Clarke, Armie Hammer, Domnhall Gleeson).
+This year there are fewer Best Actor candidates than Best Actress.
+They range from such lauded industry heavyweights as Oldman, Matt Damon, Jeremy Renner, Andrew Garfield, and Joaquin Phoenix to rising stars looking to get their first Oscar break (Chadwick Boseman, Timothée Chalamet, and Jason Clarke).

-Back in January, Sundance broke Chalamet and Hammer in Luca Guadignino’s critics’ darling “Call Me By Your Name,” which Sony Pictures Classics will push hard with audiences and Academy voters.
-Other well-reviewed Sundance performances include writer-comedian Kumail Nanjiani (Amazon Studios’ “The Big Sick”), Jason Clarke (Netflix’s “Mudbound”), and veteran Sam Elliott (The Orchard’s “The Hero”).
+Back in January, Sundance broke Chalamet in Luca Guadignino’s critics’ darling “Call Me By Your Name,” which Sony Pictures Classics will push hard with audiences and Academy voters.
+Other well-reviewed Sundance performances include writer-comedian Kumail Nanjiani (Amazon Studios’ “The Big Sick”), Jeremy Renner (Taylor Sheridan’s summer hit “Wind River” from Weinstein Co.), Jason Clarke (Netflix’s “Mudbound”), and veteran Sam Elliott (The Orchard’s “The Hero”).

-Below is the long list of early hopefuls we’ve got on our radar.
-Remember, no one can be deemed a frontrunner until we have seen the film.
+Below is the (alphabetical) list of contenders.
+Remember, no one will be deemed a frontrunner until I have seen the film.